JetBrains/kotlin-web-site/docs/reference/type-safe-builders.md

 }
 ```

 This function takes one parameter named `init`, which is itself a function.
-Actually, it is an [extension function](extensions.html) that has a receiver of type `HTML`
+Actually, it is an [extension function](extensions.html) that has a receiver of type `HTML` (and returns nothing interesting, i.e. `Unit`).
-(and returns nothing interesting, i.e. `Unit`).
-So, when we pass a function literal to as an argument to `html`, it is typed as an extension function literal, and
+So, when we pass a function literal as an argument to `html`, it is typed as an extension function literal,
-there's a *this* reference available:
+and there's a *this*{: .keyword } reference available:

 ``` kotlin
 html {